org-tigris-jsapar/jsapar/docs/introduction.md

 # Java Schema Parser
 The <a href="api/index.html">javadoc</a> contains more comprehensive documentation regarding the classes mentioned below. <br/><br/>
 The JSaPar is a java library that provides a parser for flat and CSV (Comma Separated Values) files.
-The concept is that a schema denotes the way a file should be parsed or composed.
+The concept is that a schema denotes the way text data should be parsed or composed.
 The schema instance to be used can be built by specifying a xml-document or it can be constructed programmatically by using java code.
 The parser is event driven, meaning that you need to provide an event handler while parsing.
 For convenience there are some event handlers provided or you may implement your own.
 For instance, the org.jsapar.parse.DocumentBuilderLineEventHandler builds a  a org.jsapar.model.Document object that contains a list of org.jsapar.model.Line objects which contains a list